MWhyte/jackson/readme.md

 The use of Mixin's solves these problems

-### 1. no default constructor
+##### 1. an object with no default constructor

-Website Domain Object
+Example: Website Domain Object
+Mixin: WebsiteMixin

-### 2. non matching getters names
+##### 2. non matching getters names

-Account Domain Object
+Example: Account Domain Object
+Mixin: AccountMixin